yznts/zen/README.md

 # Zen

-Zen is a package that provides a set of commonly used functions, but missing from the standard library (for now).
+Zen is an utilities package that provides a set of commonly used functions, but missing from the standard library (for now).
 Most of the functions are adapted to be used with `html/template`.

 ## Motivation